 Shapes can play various roles, depending on the type of user flow you are aiming for.
 They can be used to signify screens, steps, or processes in early concept diagrams, mark decision trees, or even mark the borders of separate sub-flows.

-There are three types of shapes you can draw with Overflow: rectangles, diamonds, and ovals.
+There are five types of shapes you can draw with Overflow: rectangles, diamonds, capsules, parallelograms, and ovals.
 Once you draw a shape, you can easily edit its style, dimensions, opacity, as well as add text inside based on your needs.

 Text also is a versatile element in user flow diagramming.
 It can be used to provide context and clarity for your audience, especially when you share your work remotely without prior introductions.

 You can add text anywhere on your canvas by clicking on the + icon at the top left of your Editor screen and picking the 'Text' option.
 Alternatively, click on any element already placed on your canvas and the T icon at the top of your screen will become active.
 Click on that to add text inside that specific item.

 Device skins give a sense of professionalism and consistency to your diagram.
 After importing screens to Overflow, you can turn device skins on as shown below:

 Overflow identifies the closest device to your screen size, however you can pick any other from the drop down menu at the top.
 For long screens, you have the option to mask the content to fit the device.
 Note that masked content is scrollable while presenting in Rapid Prototype mode.